 Missing heirs cause delays to probate and the distribution of inheritance to existing heirs.
 This is upsetting and stressful for the family members and loved ones of the deceased.
 Failure to locate missing heirs could result in other legal and financial complications.
 For this reason, it’s recommended to work with a tracing agency with the resources and expertise to locate heirs.

 The Missing Heirs Solution

 Do you need a beneficiary trace enquiry?
 Locating a missing beneficiary is not something that most of us do very often and normally is only required at a time of loss and grieving.
 There is a solution, that is inexpensive and fast; Find UK People® can locate a missing heir from one missing legatee to all heirs named in a will.

 Probate research and finding heirs named in probate allows one to provide the right inheritance to the correct named individual.
-In some estates there maybe no known heirs or there maybe missing heirs whose names are known but their contact information is not current or known.
+In some probate matters there may be no known heirs or there may be missing heirs whose names are known but their contact information is not current or known.

 Find UK People® can assist solicitors and members of the general public to trace down missing heirs to unclaimed estates.